uvsmtid/common-salt-states/docs/bootstrap.md

 * Both Salt master and Salt minion configuration files can specify exactly the same information:
-  * If it is a Salt minion connected to Salt master, most of required configuration file.
+  * If it is a Salt minion connected to Salt master, most of required configuration is obtained online from Salt master configuration file.
   * If it is a sandalone Salt minion, it requires all configuration, which normally belongs to Salt master, to be specified in Salt minion configuration file.
-* The important note is about is custum configuration keys - Salt minion custom configuration keys _always overwrite_ Salt master's ones.
+* The important note is about custom configuration keys - Salt minion custom configuration keys _always overwrite_ Salt master's ones.
   In other words, whether `salt`, or `salt-call`, or `salt-call` with `--local` option command is used, if Salt minion configuration file had the same custom configuraton key, the value used will come from this Salt minion configuration file.

 # [footer] #